 The heritage sector needs to invest in its human capital today if it wants to achieve its objectives tomorrow and be able to adapt effectively to changes in the economy, environment and society.

-Vice Chair: Jonathan Thompson, Country Land and Business Association
+Acting Chair: Jonathan Thompson, Country Land and Business Association

 A well-managed and conserved historic environment secures environmental, economic and social benefits.
 Realising these benefits is a shared responsibility.

 Vice Chair: Gary Grubb, Arts and Humanities Research Council.